leob/ionic-quickstarter/README.md

 A starter project with an improved build process and a better project structure, suitable for bigger apps.

 I intend to keep this starter app up to date with the newest versions of Ionic etc, and to add features/improvements.
-See "To do's and Roadmap" in the Wiki.
+See "To do's and Roadmap" on the Wiki.

 For background, read the [blog post](http://codepen.io/write/ionic-quickstarter-a-starter-app-with-an-improved-build-process-and-a-modular-app-structure/).